 The Biology Guide to Graduate Studies, the University Policy on Intellectual Ownership, and the SGSPA Guidelines on Intellectual Property provide guidelines on (i) authorship on papers based on thesis research and (ii) ownership of data and intellectual property.
 Graduate students and supervisors both should read the relevant sections of these documents and detail their arrangements in the expandable box below:

-4. SALARY STATEMENT
+4. FUNDING STATEMENT

-This is the student’s anticipated salary for the period 1 Sept 2025 - 31 Aug 2026.
-(This information may be updated after the Salary Statement is received from the Graduate Program Advisor.)
+This is the student’s anticipated funding for the period 1 Sept 2025 - 31 Aug 2026.
+(This information may be updated after the Funding Statement is received from the Graduate Program Advisor.)
 Remember that some scholarships terminate before the end of this period, some may start before the beginning of the next period, summer 2026 TAships are considered here, so the amount entered below should be prorated accordingly.
 See page 6 for footnotes.